Group members

 Justin's research interests span scientific machine learning, tensor algebra, and high-performance computing, with broad applications in science and engineering.
 He previously interned as a SULI software engineer at Oak Ridge National Laboratory and as an industrial X‑ray CT systems engineer at VJ Technologies.
 Before joining the group, Justin earned a B.S. in Physics from the University of California, Riverside and an M.S. in Computational Applied Mathematics from Stony Brook University.
 Check out his website.

-Undergraduate Students
+Undergraduate students

-BS student in Mechanical Engineering, specializing in Renewable Energy and Environmental Flows (Junior)
+BS student in Mechanical Engineering (Junior)

-Jacobs Hall (EBU1) | Room 4208 (during Summer 2024)
+Jacobs Hall (EBU1) | Room 4208 (during Summer 2025)